FieldBoss/metascapes/README.md

 Next Steps
 -------
 This  project is really just a starting point for exploring the possibilities of composite NFTs in the metaverse.
 Additional tools can be build that extend MetaScapes providing capabilities yet to be developed.
-Here are some ideas: o	The  location of individual child nodes can be moved or ownership can be transferred o	The location of an entire pod can be moved or ownership transferred o	Child nodes can be added or deleted from the master pod o	Child nodes can be animated in real time o	Digital twin data sources can become 3d pods o	Using hooks, composite NFTs can receive external data via oracles and emit a response o	Composite NFT pods can be created at a micro scale which when combined with AI could provide new ways to manage our lives.
+Here are some ideas:
+   *	The  location of individual child nodes can be moved or ownership can be transferred
+   *	The location of an entire pod can be moved or ownership transferred
+   *	Child nodes can be added or deleted from the master pod
+   *	Child nodes can be animated in real time
+   *	Digital twin data sources can become 3d pods
+   *	Using hooks, composite NFTs can receive external data via oracles and emit a response
+   *	Composite NFT pods can be created at a micro scale which when combined with AI could provide new ways to manage our lives.

 Built With